Geometric Bounds for Persistence

 \subsubsection{Ackowledgements}

 This work was supported by the following grants from the National Science Foundation (Grants \# DMS-1926686, DMS-2202584, DMS-2220613, DMS-2229417, DMS-1723003, IIS-1901360, CCF-1740761, and DMS-1547357), from the Simons Foundation (Grant \# 579977) and from the BSF (under grant \# 2020124).
 The project has received funding from the HORIZON EUROPE Research and Innovation programme under Marie Skłodowska-Curie grant agreement number 101107896.
-A major part of this work was done while the first-named author was a postdoc at the Institute for Advanced Study, Princeton.
+A major part of this work was done while the first-named author was a postdoctoral member at the Institute for Advanced Study, Princeton.
 We thank the anonymous reviewers for their feedback which helped enhance the presentation of this work.